Omikhleia/teidict.sile/README.md

-This package collection for the [SILE](https://github.com/sile-typesetter/sile) typesetter aims at supporting the (XML) TEI P4 “Print Dictionary” standard — or, more precisely, a certain subset of it, as suitable for the [Sindarin Dictionary project](https://github.com/Omikhleia/sindict), so that to generate a PDF out of it.
+This package collection for the [SILE](https://github.com/sile-typesetter/sile) typesetter aims at supporting the (XML) TEI P4 “Print Dictionary” standard — or, more precisely, a certain subset of it, as suitable for the [Sindarin dictionary project](https://github.com/Omikhleia/sindict), so that to generate a PDF out of it.

 The main pain point is that such a dictionary uses a heavily “semantic” structured